pickhardt/maintainers-wanted/README.md

 This is a collection of projects open to new lead maintainers.
 The projects may be abandoned, or the maintainer(s) are just looking to move on.

+If you would like to add your project to the list, submit a pull request!

 ## Table of Contents
 1. [Project List](#project-list)
 2. [Submitting](#submitting)